bachelor10/PredictorClient/README.md

  * @name        draw
  * @description Emits when a user has drawn one step forward.

  * @param {Coordinates2D} currentCoords The coordinates where the user drew to
- * @param {Coordinates2D | null}   prevCoords    The coordinates the user drew from.
-Can be null if there are no previous
+ * @param {Coordinates2D} prevCoords    The coordinates the user drew from.
- *                                               coords.
+ *                                      Can be null if there are no previous coords.
  *
  *
  * @name           release
  * @description    Emits when a user has released the canvas.
 If the user did not draw.
 Click will be dispatched
  *                 instead of release.
 */